New Zealand War Displays: Lower Gallery

 New Zealand Cross (NZC): The NZC was an award for outstanding acts of gallantry by New Zealand volunteers.
 The award had become necessary, as it was almost impossible for locally raised troops to be awarded the Empire’s highest award for gallantry, the Victoria Cross.
 23 awards of the New Zealand Cross had been made, before the entitlement to the Victoria Cross was changed and New Zealanders became eligible for that award, making it one of the rarest gallantry decorations in the world.

 Albert Medal (AM) and George Cross (GC): The AM was to be awarded for daring and heroic actions in saving life at sea.
 In 1877 it was further expanded to include actions on land.
 The Medal was then discontinued in 1971.
 At this time, all living recipients were to exchange their awards for the George Cross, which was now deemed, would supersede the Albert Medal.
 Randolph Ridling requested that he be permitted to retain his medal as it had great sentimental value and the Queen approved his request.
 His medal is displayed in this alcove.
 The GC was an award for civilians ‘only for acts of the greatest heroism or the most conspicuous courage in circumstances of extreme danger’.
 Further, the standard for the award was as high as, and its status equal to, the Victoria Cross.
 It was also to be awarded to members of the services whose acts of gallantry were not in the face of the enemy.

-The Medal Repository houses both medals donated/gifted to the Army Museum and examples of many Orders, Decorations and Medals that could be awarded to New Zealanders or those people with a close association with New Zealand.
+The National Army Museum’s Medal Repository displays both medals donated/gifted to the Museum and examples of many Orders, Decorations and Medals that could be awarded to New Zealanders or those people with a close association with New Zealand.